 And while it works really well to pay lip service to this idea of God having made me an indestructible warrior, deep down, he knows that he's manipulating people and is a force for bad in the world.

-File this, Jordan, under the heading of more possible evidence that Alex did join up with those Yeah, yeah, yeah, yeah.
+File this, Jordan, under the heading of more possible evidence that Alex did join up with those Satanists.

-Really, the only way to make that make sense is if he wouldn't have these bodyguards and be obsessed with arming himself to the teeth if he felt he had divine protection.
+Really, like the only way to make that make sense is if he, like, he wouldn't have these bodyguards and be obsessed with arming himself to the teeth if he felt he had divine protection.

-He would be all about nonviolence and walking through life.
+He would be all about nonviolence and walking through life untouchable.

-So Alex gets to playing the clips of Dan Badondi's Up Till This Point work.
+So Alex gets to playing the clips of Dan Badanti's up till this point work at press conferences.

 But it takes him forever to get to it because he can't stop talking about the footage.